Greenwich - PEI National Park

 Visitors are reminded that pets are not permitted annually on National Park beaches from April 1 to October 15.
 Please plan ahead!

 The easternmost region of PEI National Park, Greenwich is home to Prince Edward Island’s largest sand dunes, including a rare, horseshoe-shaped parabolic dune system.
 Greenwich is rich with both natural and cultural history as a habitat to rare plants and animals and holding connections with French, Acadian and Mi’kmaq cultures.
-Find out about this and more by paying a visit to the exhibits at the Greenwich Interpretation Centre.
+Find out about this and more by paying a visit to the exhibits at the on-site Greenwich Interpretation Centre.

 Greenwich Beach is a jewel with its expanse of pristine, white sand.
-Low tide uncovers wide sandbars perfect for beach walks and ideal for exploration among the tidepools.
+Low tide uncovers wide sandbars perfect for beach walks and ideal for exploration among the tide pools.
 There are washrooms and a picnic area for visitors along with surf guard services in July and August.
+Trails at Greenwich are full of stunning views, including the ones surrounding the iconic floating boardwalk on Greenwich Dunes Trail - a treasure that should not be missed!

 LIFEGUARD NOT ON DUTY at this time.
 When beaches are UNSUPERVISED, visitors swim at their OWN RISK.